 - If the tops haven’t browned, you should move the baking sheet to a higher rack and turn on the broiler for 1 minute.
 Make sure to keep your eyes on them so that they don’t burn!

 I like to prepare baked chicken cutlets instead of whole chicken breasts for two reasons:

-One cutlet is essentially half a large chicken breast, so they satisfy a craving and keep the calories on the down-low.
+One cutlet is essentially half (or sometimes one-third) of a large chicken breast, so they satisfy a craving and keep the calories on the down-low.

 Crispy Baked Chicken